Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - At regular intervals during the day over the period of a couple of days, perform a broadband speed test.
 It should take around one minute each time.

-- When the test has run its course, record the details, preferably via a screenshot.
+- When the test has finished, record the details and take a screenshot.

 - Compare the recorded ping values, download speeds and upload speeds you’ve recorded to see whether they change dramatically throughout the course of the day.
 Some measure of slowdown at night is unavoidable (around 15% is reasonable) but if there is a dramatic difference then there’s a good chance you have a congestion issue.
 A high speed during the day proves your wiring and home infrastructure is not the problem and you are likely to be experiencing network congestion.